Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final_project-Website.markdown

 # Final project - Website
-_By Eskil Rasmussen s203817
+_By Eskil Rasmussen s203817 - Group 22
 Course: 02806: Social Data Analysis and Visualization

 ## Introduction
-Welcome to an interactive exploration of how the COVID-19 pandemic reshaped mobility patterns in Denmark.
+Welcome to an exploration of how the COVID-19 pandemic reshaped mobility patterns in Denmark.

 This project combines hospitalization data and road traffic counts to tell a data-driven story of how restrictions, case severity, and human behavior intertwined over the course of the crisis.

-Our goals are to:
+My goals are to:
 * Illustrate regional differences in pandemic severity (hospitalizations).
 * Reveal how traffic volumes rose and fell in response to both official policies and the unfolding health crisis.